 Application process phases

 - Five minute oral pitch.
-The oral pitch sessions will be held on Tuesday 26th April.
-An Oral Pitch of up to 5 minutes duration will be presented to the HARI Steering Committee.
-Applicants will be notified of the outcome of their submission by Monday 2nd May.
-At the discretion of the Steering Committee, applicants may or may not be invited to submit a written application
+The oral pitch sessions will be held on Thursday 30 March.
+An Oral Pitch of up to 5 minutes duration will be presented to a Pitch Panel consisting of members of the HARI Steering Committee.
+Participants are encouraged to use the attached Oral Pitch Template as a guideline for making their pitch.
+Applicants will be notified of the outcome of their submission by Friday March 31.
+At the discretion of the Pitch Panel, applicants may or may not be invited to submit a written application

 - Written application.
-Written applications must be submitted by COB Monday 9th May and applicants will be notified of the outcome of their submission by Monday 16th May
+The written application must be made using the attached application form.
+Written applications must be submitted by COB Thursday April 21 and applicants will be notified of the outcome of their submission by Thursday May 4.

 Overview of deadlines